khimo/khimo.github.io/bli-guides/bli-faq.md

 Once your _BeoLiving Intelligence_ is on _PRO_ mode, you will be able to control your house from anywhere.
 You can enable remote access by going to your _BeoLiving Intelligence_ settings on the _BLApp_.

+#### Q: How can I find what _FUNCTION_ number corresponds to the LIGHT list controls on my BeoRemote?

+The LIGHT and CONTROL lists on your BeoRemote (i.e.: GOODBYE, MORNING, etc.) correspond to different function numbers (i.e.: LIGHT FUNCTION 17, LIGHT FUNCTION 1, etc) that can be used as _Events_ to trigger _BLI Macros_.

+To find out what function number corresponds to each name, you may go to the Monitor tool and see what Event comes in when you press each button.
+Or directly on the Macro creation page, under Events, press Capture and the Events you press will now appear to add directly to your Macro.

 ## Other issues
 #### Q: If the power goes off, do I lose the _BeoLiving Intelligence_ configuration?